 Internet of Things

-Scientists are looking at ways in which AI can enhance other technologies such as the IoT.
+Scientists are continuously looking at new ways in which AI and IoT can work together.
 A team at the Massachusetts Institute of Technology (MIT), for example, has developed a chip that could enable IoT devices to run powerful AI algorithms locally, thus improving their efficiency.